dcanasp/memory_bank/mid level/cybersecurity/Web Security.md

 - **Encrypts** data transmitted between client and server, preventing [[some attacks#Man in the Middle (MitM)|Man in the middle]] attacks and [[some attacks#Eavesdropping|eavesdropping]].
 - Use [[SSL|TLS]] (Transport Layer Security) to secure all communications.
 Employ certificates from trusted Certificate Authorities (CAs).
+- Take into account that https only encrypts the body and the header of the request.
+Not the url, not the query params

 ## CORS